310mc/https-310mc.github.io-tl/source/_posts/supervillain/dark_star.md

 {% endbubble %}

 {% bubble Chiaki smilesoft %}
-Anyway, during the time Comet Show happened, we agreed to appear in the tokusatsu show that is now called “Supervillains”.
+Anyway, during the time Comet Show happened, we agreed to appear in the tokusatsu show that is now called ‘Supervillains’.

 Therefore, it would be against my sense of duty to leave now.
 And personally, I want to give it my all and see through the end, as well.